A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 Ph.D., Chemical Engineering

-• Conducted research in computational modeling, CFD, thermochemistry, and HPC.
+• Research in computational modeling, CFD, thermochemistry, and HPC.

-• Peer-reviewed publications in computational science, CFD, and high-performance scientific computing, Google Scholar →
+• Peer-reviewed publications in computational science — Google Scholar →

 Let’s talk

-Scientific computing, AI platforms, R&D data systems, computational pipelines, HPC/cloud infrastructure, and platform strategy.
-If your team builds complex technical systems, I would like to hear from you.
+If your team builds complex technical systems, scientific computing, AI platforms, R&D data, I would like to hear from you.